OctopusDeploy/blog/blog/2022-q3/using-ubuntu-docker-image/index.md

 ## Not installing suggested or recommended dependencies

 Some packages have a list of suggested or recommended dependencies that are not required but are installed by default.
-These additional dependencies can add to the size of the final Docker image unnecessarily, as noted in [this blog post in the Ubuntu website](https://ubuntu.com/blog/we-reduced-our-docker-images-by-60-with-no-install-recommends).
+These additional dependencies can add to the size of the final Docker image unnecessarily, as noted in [this blog post on the Ubuntu website](https://ubuntu.com/blog/we-reduced-our-docker-images-by-60-with-no-install-recommends).

 To disable the installation of these optional dependencies for all invocations of `apt-get`, the configuration file at `/etc/apt/apt.conf.d/00-docker` is created with the following settings: